Operation Bootstrap: Education

-Mass Migration
+Mass migration

 Mass emigration from Puerto Rico was a result of Operation Bootstrap.
 The growth of the industrial sector could not match the rapid decline of monocultural plantation jobs that characterized the economy of Puerto Rico Pre-World War II.
 Also, while U.S. businesses sought Puerto Ricans for labor, these businesses were still very willing to continue to seek new, and even cheaper forms of labor.
 High volatility in employment for those on the island was a direct result.
 This led to mass unemployment across the island, with the countryside seeing the largest effect.
 Residents were forced to either move to bigger cities like San Juan or immigrate to the United States for better financial opportunities and higher wages.
 In the 1950s (the peak of Puerto Rican emigration from the island), as ~470,000 Puerto Ricans emigrated from their country, they went to cities like New York City (where 85% of which people settled), Philadelphia, and others along the East Coast.
 Through the 60's and 70's, emigration from Puerto Rico declined dramatically.

-Coerced Sterilization
+Coerced sterilization

 Throughout the 1940s and to the 1960s, programs supported by the United States encouraged sterilization and birth control for the women on the island.
 These programs were birthed out of a perceived "overpopulation" problem on the island.
 Puerto Rican families averaged 5 to 6 people per family, and this was labeled as partly the reason for the unemployment and high poverty rates on the island.
-Luis Muños Marín was concerned that the perceived overpopulation problem could derail Operation Bootstrap, so his administration was in support.
+Luis Muñoz Marín was concerned that the perceived overpopulation problem could derail Operation Bootstrap, so his administration was in support.
 Across the island, the sterilization procedure was referred to as 'la operación."
 According to Antonia Darder, "By 1969, 35% of all Puerto Rican women of child-bearing age had undergone la operación."